SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textsc{Multi-ORFT}, a cooperative multi-agent planner that couples condition-enhanced diffusion pre-training with stable online RL post-training in reactive closed-loop environments.
-For pre-training, \textsc{Multi-ORFT} strengthens scene consistency and road adherence by combining inter-agent self-attention with dual-path scene conditioning.
-For post-training, \textsc{Multi-ORFT} achieves stable online learning by combining dense, well-shaped rewards with our proposed VG-GRPO, mitigating advantage collapse and gradient instability while strengthening closed-loop cooperative behaviors.
+In this paper, we introduced \textsc{SCORP}, a cooperative multi-agent planner that couples condition-enhanced diffusion pre-training with stable online RL post-training in reactive closed-loop environments.
+For pre-training, \textsc{SCORP} strengthens scene consistency and road adherence by combining inter-agent self-attention with dual-path scene conditioning.
+For post-training, \textsc{SCORP} achieves stable online learning by combining dense, well-shaped rewards with our proposed VG-GRPO, mitigating advantage collapse and gradient instability while strengthening closed-loop cooperative behaviors.
 Extensive experiments demonstrate superior closed-loop planning performance on key \textit{safety} and \textit{efficiency} metrics, outperforming state-of-the-art baselines on WOMD and across alternative post-training paradigms.